Apple Intelligence on Mac: What It Can and Can't Do in 2026

 No Custom AI Models

-Internet Required for Some Features
+Internet Required for the Good Stuff

 Person using Siri on a MacBook Pro with glowing purple waveform on screen, clean minimalist desk with plant and coffee mug, soft natural window light